icebert04/icebert04.github.io/_posts/2018-2-12-why-jollibee-saved-my-life.md

 Many of my hypothesis failed because of the "**Wrong 1st Impression 1st Date**".
 I tried proposing to a girl by giving a Yellow Labrador as my proposal ring.
 Did it work?
 We had a good run yeah, but that's as far as it goes.
 How about bringing my date to an overcrowded theme park in Santa Rosa?
 Did that work?
 Nah, we only relished on Enchanted Kingdom's night fireworks but we were better off as friends.
 My last failed one was a sporty one.
 Playing billiards on our first date will make people think that it's a pretty good idea, but it ended up us two fooling and playing around with each other.
-It was tough and devasting for me.
+It was tough and devastating for me.
 Neither one of those dates that I had went the extra mile.

 For me, I need to get "**The Sign**" and I should get a very good 1st impression on that first date to make it work.
 I was starting to be afraid that I will have nobody in my life.
 Some guys like that, to have the "Flavor of Month" available whenever they need it.
 But not me.
 I want to setlle down, get married to the love of my life and live happy forever after.... just like in **Walt Disney Movies**!